 “Mathematica® Computer Programs for Physical Chemistry” Book Review: The book is a valuable addition to physical chemistry courses, incorporating the impressive computational power and elegance of Mathematica.
 It follows the organization of contemporary textbooks and covers a range of problem types encountered in physical chemistry, providing helpful worked examples to enhance student comprehension.
 The book’s appendix is particularly noteworthy, as it outlines critical physical chemistry calculations and offers guidance on how to execute them using Mathematica code.

 |1."Physical Chemistry for Engineering and Applied Sciences" by Frank R Foulkes|

-“Physical Chemistry for Engineering and Applied Sciences” Book Review: This book is designed as a reference book for first-year students.
-It provides detailed stepwise derivations of the equations which are underlying logic.
-It helps students to simplify assumptions made or mathematical tricks.
-In addition it contains 600 exercises and chapter-end problems with non-trivial examples.
-It covers topics such as ionic reaction rates, activities and activity coefficients.
-It gives an in-depth explanation of electrochemistry and chemical kinetics with industrial applications.
-It contains an appendix that gives detailed explanations of basic integration and natural logarithms for students.
+“Physical Chemistry for Engineering and Applied Sciences” Book Review: This book serves as a valuable reference for first-year students as it offers detailed step-by-step derivations of equations, helping students simplify assumptions and mathematical tricks.
+It includes 600 exercises and chapter-end problems with non-trivial examples, covering topics like ionic reaction rates, activities and activity coefficients.
+The book provides an in-depth explanation of electrochemistry and chemical kinetics, with real-world industrial applications.
+An appendix is included, which offers detailed explanations of basic integration and natural logarithms for students.

 |2."Physical Chemistry Food Processes: Fundamental Aspects" by Baianu I C|